Herring Count Project

 River Herring are anadromous (migratory) fish that consist of two species—Alewife (Alosa pseudoharengus) and Blueback Herring (Alosa aestivalis).
 They live in the ocean for most of their lives, but each spring the adults (3+ years) swim up rivers to spawn.

 At Tidmarsh Wildlife Sanctuary, these species enter Beaver Dam Brook where the Alewife spawn in upstream spawning grounds (in this case, Fresh Pond) and the Blueback, who arrive somewhat later, spawn in the riverine system.
 Typically, the juvenile fish spend only a few months in this freshwater system and then return to the estuaries and, eventually, to the ocean to live as adults.

 Brook Trout (Salvelinus fontinalis) is Massachusetts's only native trout species, and they require clear, cold, well-oxygenated water year-round.
 They are threatened by development, pollution, and climate change impacts that alter and remove suitable habitat.
 Mass Audubon and many community partners restored a section of cold-water stream that runs through the sanctuary, and we are hopeful that these conservation efforts will help bring back the trout population that once resided in this area.

 How to Participate

-Every volunteer is required to attend (or watch) a virtual training AND one in-person training, which are linked below.
+New volunteers are required to attend a virtual training and one in-person training.
+Returning volunteers can choose whether to attend the virtual or in person training.
 In the virtual training, we'll walk you through the steps to identify these fish and conduct the counts.
 During your in-person training, we'll bring you to the two counting locations and review counting procedures.

-You only need to attend one in-person training (not both).
+You will need to attend one in-person training (not both) and the online training.
 The online training will be recorded for volunteers who cannot attend the live, virtual session.

 If you are interested in standards-aligned curriculum—including remote learning options and field trips—please contact us.